hphelion/documentation/cli.unix.articles.userdata.md

 * No new feature requests will be honored
 * Bug reports will be accepted

-HP Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).
+HP Helion Public Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).

 _________________________________________

-You can use the UNIX CLI for HP Cloud to create custom pre-configured servers with the [`servers:add`](/cli/unix/reference#servers:add) user data option.
+You can use the UNIX CLI for HP Helion Public Cloud to create custom pre-configured servers with the [`servers:add`](/cli/unix/reference#servers:add) user data option.
 The argument to the `--userdata` option is a file name that contains the configuration.
 The format of the configuration data is described in the [CloudInit](https://help.ubuntu.com/community/CloudInit) site.

 The simplest example of this is to pass in a shell script to run when the server is booted.
 The shell script must start with the file format "magic number" hash bang and the shell to run, for example `#!/bin/sh`.
 To create a server with a custom "message of the day" (defined in the `/etc/motd` file) and Unix CLI installed, an example script is: